kordis-leitstelle/kordis/docs/architecture.md

 The infrastructure layer defines every external component the system interacts with.
-It provides concert implementations such as the repositories (data access), logging, external APIs, etc. The idea behind this is that all dependencies point towards the Core Layer.
+It provides concert implementations such as the repositories (data access), logging, external APIs, etc. The idea behind this is that all dependencies point towards the core layer.
 At no time should the core layer be based on any concrete implementation, framework or other specification.
 This ensures that we are flexible with changes in our infrastructure and we allow our domain to define what interfaces it requires.
 This should also result in easier